Detailed Season Information

 Motor driven transportation

-Motor driven transportation may not be used to take, drive or molest wildlife.
+Motor-driven air, land, or water conveyances (including drones) may not be used to pursue, take, drive or molest wildlife.

 A motorboat may be used to hunt wildlife, except bear, deer and elk, if the motor is shut off and the boat’s forward progress has stopped.